britannic/blacklist/internal/edgeos/README.md

 ``` go
 func (c *CFGcli) Load() io.Reader
 ```
-Load returns an EdgeOS config file string and error
+Load returns an EdgeOS config file loaded in to a string